 Ohio State’s Record in the National Championship Game

-In national championship games, whether under the CFP or BCS umbrella, the Buckeyes hold a 2-3 record.
-With victories over the Miami Hurricanes and Oregon, plus losses against the Florida Gators, LSU Tigers, and Alabama Crimson Tide, the Buckeyes definitely want to even the record at .500.
-Moreover, if you look back at the losses, in a way, Ohio State ran into all-time outstanding performances.
+In national championship games, whether under the CFP or BCS umbrella, the Buckeyes now hold a 3-3 record.
+With victories over the Miami Hurricanes, Oregon, and Notre Dame, plus losses against the Florida Gators, LSU Tigers, and Alabama Crimson Tide, the Buckeyes evened the record.

 In 2007, after Ted Ginn took the opening kickoff ninety-three yards, the Gators took the field and rolled up 370 yards while holding Meyer’s squad to 82 yards of total offense.
 The following season, LSU overcame two regular-season losses, catching fire late and grinding out a 38-24, pulling away in the third quarter.

 In 2021, Alabama, behind one of the most dominant championship game performances, dismantled the Buckeyes 52-24.
 Mac Jones threw for 464 yards and five touchdowns.
-On Jan.
-20, they’ll look to overcome the Notre Dame Fighting Irish and secure a ninth national championship win.

 College Football Network has you covered with the latest from the ACC, Big Ten, Big 12, SEC, and every Group of Five conference and FBS Independent program.